kromerm/adfdataflowdocs/Transformations/adf-data-flow-pivot-transformation.md

 ## Pivot

 Use Pivot in ADF Data Flow as an aggregation where one or more grouping columns has its distinct row values transformed into individual columns.
+Essentially, you can Pivot row values into new columns (turn data into metadata).

 <img src="../images/pivot1.png" width="300">